 9. Snack Zone Station

 Include a little snack zone within your fort, complete with popcorn and treats.
 This makes for a delightful mini movie marathon setup.
+Check out these cozy DIY movie night ideas to elevate your experience.

 10. Simple Blanket Tent

 Drape a large blanket over a few chairs or a table to create a simple tent.
 It’s amazing how a few blankets can transform a room into a cozy retreat.
+Once the fort is ready, serve some fun slumber party cakes to complete the experience.

 11. Themed Decor Fort